 One day Nathan the prophet came to visit David.
 David said to Nathan, "Here I am living in a palace of cedar, while the Ark of God remains in a tent."
 Nathan replied, "Whatever is in your mind, go ahead and do it, for the Lord is with you."
 But that night the Lord God spoke to Nathan.

-Nathan prayed and waited on God.
-Then the prophet received this wonderful message from God to give to David (2 Sam 7:4-17).
-He went straight to the king and gave him God's message.
-The message was for David, but it was also for his son, Solomon.
-And it comes right down through the centuries to us who have put our faith in Jesus Christ.
-Jesus was the final fulfillment of the promise Nathan gave to David that day.
+Nathan prayed and waited on God/ Then the prophet received this wonderful message (2 Sam 7:4-17).
+He gave God's message to David, King of Israel.
+The message was for David, his son Solomon and for all who have put their faith in Jesus Christ.
+Jesus was the final fulfillment of God's promise.

 God did not want David to build a temple to His name.
-David would be kept busy caring for the people in his kingdom and he needed to enlarge the borders of Israel.

-David was also called "the sweet singer of Israel," and God wanted him to write more songs of worship and set them to music.
-And he had to prepare materials to build the temple that was on his heart to build, but would be built by his son Solomon.
+David would be kept busy.
+He needed to enlarge the borders of Israel.
+He was the "sweet singer of Israel," and God wanted him to write more songs of worship and set them to music.
+And he had to prepare materials to build the temple.